TechWiz-3/newYearResolutionBot/README.md

 ### Where

-Currently the bot is only functional in [one server](https://discord.gg/7Pjjf2XTFw) as this bot was created specifically for that server.
-Functionality to allow use in other servers will be developed later on
+This bot was initially created for [one server](https://discord.gg/7Pjjf2XTFw) however we now have compatibility for **all** servers.
+Here's the [invite](https://discord.com/api/oauth2/authorize?client_id=922767657265168394&permissions=2147838976&scope=applications.commands%20bot).

 ## Commands